ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 ## Scanning

-In order to scrap currently available quantities of your products, you need to use the **Scan** field.
+In order to transfer currently available quantities of your products, you need to use the **Scan** field.

-It lets you quickly insert the instances of a product you want to scrap either manually or through barcode commands.
+It lets you quickly insert the instances of a product you want to transfer either manually or through barcode commands.

 For a list of available barcode templates, check out the **[Command list](command-list.md)**.

-If you're unfamiliar with the process of scanning a product and require assistance, refer to our overview at **[Index](index.md)**.
+If you're unfamiliar with the process of scanning a product and require assistance, refer to our **[overview](index.md)**.

 > [!NOTE]
 > The executed pcs of a product **cannot** be more than what is ordered.